 Bizarium museum inspires and wonders with ingenious, scientific and crazy inventions.
 Just think of a flying bicycle, a walking submarine, a hair growth helmet, a swimming umbrella, as well as designs by geniuses such as Leonardo da Vinci, Athanasius Kircher and Nikola Tesla.
 This exceptional, private collection conveys the message that failure and experimentation are at the heart of innovation and progress.

 Bizarium is located in the picturesque town of Sluis in Zeeland (NL), a stone's throw from Cadzand, Knokke and the Belgian border.

-The museum has a limited visitor capacity due to its size and the many objects on display.
-In order to provide the visitor with the best experience and a comfortable museum visit, we work with time-slots.
-We recommend booking online tickets in advance to avoid disappointment at the desk as there are only a limited number of tickets available per time-slot.
-The availability of tickets cannot be guaranteed for drop-in visits.
+The Bizarium opens its doors a limited number of days/year to unveil its unique private collection to the public.
+The Bizarium has a limited visitor capacity, due to its size and the many objects on display.
+To offer visitors a comfortable and unique museum visit, we work with 15-minute time-slots.
+Please book your ticket in advance online as there are only a limited number of tickets available per time-slot/day.

 "Imagination is the beginning of creation."

 Bizarium calls genius and crazy ideas, which for centuries existed only on paper, to life, forming not only a tribute to all the inventors of the past but also an appeal to all creative thinkers today.

 CABINET OF CURIOSITIES